pepistrafforello/awr_kb/README.md

 # Importing Wikidata to DGraph

-This repo contains instructions so create a Dgraph database from a Wikidata dump; it imports a selected set of properties, in English language only.
+This repo contains instructions to create a Dgraph database from a Wikidata dump; it imports a selected set of properties, in English language only.

 ## Downloading Wikidata dump